Are you looking to immerse yourself in Irish culture, history, and heritage in Mayo?

 A collection of Irish material comprising over 100,000 items that span 400 years, the Jackie Clarke Collection is the most important private collection of Irish historical material in public hands and an invaluable catalogue of heritage in Mayo.
 The Collection is hosting a variety of special events throughout year to commemorate the 1916 Rising, so make sure you drop in.

-Find the Jackie Clarke Collection at Pearse St, Ballina.
+Find The Jackie Clarke Collection at Pearse St, Ballina.

-2. Experience Ireland’s Religious Past along the Monasteries of the Moy
+2. Experience Ireland’s Religious Past along the Monasteries of the Moy Greenway

 Take an afternoon to admire the beautifully preserved religious sites of North Mayo and avail of the fantastic photography opportunities.
 Start in Ballina with the Augustinian Abbey on Cathedral Road.
 Witness one of the finest and best preserved of the Franciscan Friaries in Ireland – Rosserk Abbey.